Hritikpatel/InsecureTrust_Bank/README.md

 4. File Injection
     - File Injection is a security vulnerability where an attacker can manipulate or inject malicious files, typically to exploit a system's processing and execute unauthorized code or access sensitive data, potentially compromising system integrity and security.
     - CVE code: ```CVE-2020-25048```
-    - In ITB, [Support Page]'s Attachments feild is vulnerable to file injection.
+    - In ITB, [Support Page]'s Attachments field is vulnerable to file injection.
     - Sample Code to demonstrate it:
         ```HTML
         ./try.php